"Pokémon on the Internet. Let's make it happen."Smogon

 - Candice gets a "?/10" for Coolness, since the writer doesn't know anything about her.

-- Cress, Cilan, and Chili's Puzzle gets a "brb gonna buy a strategy guide/10" (guess why), while Difficulty gets "100/10" for the game forcing you to fight the one that has the advantage over your starter.
+- Cress, Cilan, and Chili's Puzzle gets a "brb gonna buy a strategy guide/10" for being ridiculously simple, while Difficulty gets "100/10" for the game forcing you to fight the one that has the advantage over your starter.

 - Skyla's Black 2 and White 2 Puzzle gets a "$/10" to go with a joke the writer makes about the hospital bills you'll need to pay after going through it.